wangzhenzhen23/iBitcome/createEN2.rst

-How to Import Wallet into iBitcome?
+How to import Wallet into iBitcome?
 ===================================

 Three import methods are provided in iBitcome: keystore import, mnemonic import, and private key import